Conflict Resolution and the GEF

 Management actions: Project closure expected in December 2022.

-Project: Market Transformation and Removal of Barriers for Effective Implementation of State Level CC Action Plans (GEF ID 5361), implemented by UNDP
+Project: “Market Transformation and Removal of Barriers for Effective Implementation of State Level CC Action Plans” (GEF Grant USD 3,744,438)

 Date complaint received: May 9, 2018

-Summary of allegations: Procurement fraud.
+Summary of allegations: Procurement fraud

 Date case put under formal review: May 22, 2018

-Status and findings: OAI investigation closed on February 10, 2022.
+Investigations Findings: OAI investigation closed on February 10, 2022.
 Case unsubstantiated.

 Management actions: Project financially closed in Aug 2022.
-Case completed.

-Project concerned: Building adaptive capacity and resilience to climate change in Afghanistan (GEF ID 4227) (LDCF Trust Fund), implemented by UNEP
+Project: “Building adaptive capacity and resilience to climate change in Afghanistan” (LDCF Grant USD 5,390,000)

 Date complaint was received: See below.

-Summary of allegations (and nature of the claim): UNEP management identified irregularities in financial reporting, delayed submission, and issues relating to expenditure eligibility.
+Allegations (and nature of the claim): UNEP management identified irregularities in financial reporting, delayed submission, and issues relating to expenditure eligibility.
 This led to an internal audit, with concerns referred to the Office of Internal Oversight Services (OIOS).

 Date case put under formal review: The OIOS audit was conducted between Nov 2018 and Feb 2019 with the final report released in May 2019.

-Status and findings: Financial handling practices did not align with best practices, and there was a lack of clear records for expenditures tied to their respective projects.
+Investigation Findings: Financial handling practices did not align with best practices, and there was a lack of clear records for expenditures tied to their respective projects.

 Management actions: Management suspended all disbursements as an interim measure pending the OIOS internal audit.
 The audit and financial analysis determined that $323,920 were ineligible costs charged to the LDCF project, which were then retrieved.
 Management implemented restructuring measures to strengthen accountability mechanisms within the concerned Branch.
 The Country Program Manager for the Afghanistan Office was replaced.
 Following a Steering Committee Meeting to discuss these events, a decision was made to transfer the project execution to NEPA.
 However, the project was later cancelled due to the emerging challenging political situation.
 UNEP reports that the case was closed.
-Case completed.

 2019